robert-hh/FTP-Server-for-ESP8266-ESP32-and-PYBD/README.md

 - ftp: works like on Linux
 - Chrome, Firefox: view/navigate directories & and view files
+- FileZilla, FireFtp: Full operation, once proper configured (see above)
 - Finder: connects, but then locks in the attempt to display the top level directory repeating attemps to open new sessions.
-- FileZilla, FireFtp: Full operation, once proper configured (see above)

-**Windows 10**
+**Windows 10** (and Windows XP)

+- ftp: supported.
+Be aware that the Windows variant of ftp differs slightly from the Linux variant, but the most used commands are the same.
 - File explorer: view/navigate directories & and copy files.
 For editing files you have to copy them to your PC and back.
 Windows explorer does not always release the connection when it is closed, which just results in a silent connection, which is closed latest when Windows is shut down.
 - FileZilla, FireFtp: Full operation, once proper configured (see above)
-- ftp: practically useless, since passive mode is not supported and many non-standard commands are used for the communication to the server, like XPWD instead of PWD, XCWD instead of CWD.

 **Android**

+. ftp inside the terminal emulator termux: full operation.
 - ES File Manager: Works with file/directory view & navigate, file download, file upload, file delete, file rename
+- Chrome: view/navigate directories & and view files

 **Windows 10 mobile**